Freeha-S/DataAnalysis-Project/README.md

 Bryant, P. G. and Smith, M. A. (1995), Practical Data Analysis: Case Studies in Business Statistics, Richard D. Irwin Publishing, Homewood, IL.

-In one restaurant, a food server recorded this data on all customers they served during an interval of two and a half months in early 1990.
+In one restaurant, a food server recorded the data shown on all the customers they served during an interval of two and a half months in the year 1990.
 The restaurant, located in a suburban shopping mall, was part of a national chain and served a varied menu.
-In observance of local law, the restaurant offered to seat in a non-smoking section to patrons who requested it.
-Each record includes a day and time. sex column contain the sex of person paying for the meal source:https://www.kaggle.com/ranjeetjain3/seaborn-tips-dataset
+In observance of local law, the restaurant offered to seat those who asked in a non-smoking section.
+Each record includes a day and time.
+The sex column contain the sex of the person paying for the meal source:https://www.kaggle.com/ranjeetjain3/seaborn-tips-dataset

 This dataset contain 244 rows and 7 columns of data, columns are the variables and rows are the number of observations.

 __Columns__
  - **total_bill:** The amount of total bill
- - **tip :** the amount of tip
+ - **tip :** the amount of tip given
  - **sex :** gender (Male,Female)
- - **smoker:** value(Yes, No)
+ - **smoker:** whether the customer is seated in the smoker area(Yes, No)
- - **day :** days of week(Thur, Fri, Sat, Sun)
+ - **day :** days of the week(Thur, Fri, Sat, Sun)
  - **time :** time(Lunch, Dinner)
- - **size :** number of people in group (1,2,3,4,5,6)
+ - **size :** number of people in the group (1,2,3,4,5,6)

 | Categorical data column|
 | ------------- |